 Can a Chiropractor Help with TMJ Dysfunction?

-The short answer is yes if your TMJ problem relates to a misalignment.
+If you are still asking, “Can a chiropractor help with TMJ pain or dysfunction,” the short answer is yes.
+If your TMJ problem relates to a misalignment.
 Since this is a common mitigating factor, it makes sense to see an upper cervical chiropractor if you are suffering from jaw pain on a recurring basis.
 This is especially true if you have a history of head or neck trauma, or if you work in an office or another setting where you may frequently adopt a slumped posture with a forward head position.

 Upper cervical chiropractic involves precise measurements taken using modern diagnostic imaging techniques.
 Gentle adjustments are provided following an examination to ensure a misalignment exists.
 If your correction holds from a previous visit, you won’t get adjusted “just because” or for “maintenance.”